Four chairs on a grassy area made of old wine barrels at a winery in Paso Robles.

 Another plus of supporting Denner Vineyards is that it has a solar panel system that covers the electricity needs of the winery.

 I enjoyed every wine I tasted starting out with a Viognier that has a delicious crisp citrus-forward flavor.
-After sampling a number of reds, my two favorites are the Sacred Burro and the Dirt Worshipper.

 Holding a glass of red wine with the beautiful landscape in the background at Denner Vineyards in Paso Robles.

 The Sacred Burro is a blend of Carignan, Cabernet, and Graciano grapes that is excellent!
 What makes it unique is the technique of cold-soaking the grapes.
-The grapes are first covered in dry ice for six days to help preserve the color and flavor of the grapes.

 The naming of Dirt Worshipper seems an appropriate name for a wine as any winemaker is truly a “dirt worshipper”!